Elenamiles2/SolSVMPayments/README.md

 SVM-based solutions such as sidecars, channels, rollups, and more.
 This project demonstrates everything you need to know about boostrapping with this new API.

-SolSVM is a state channel (more specifically a payment channel), designed to allow multiple parties to transact amongst each other in SOL or SPL tokens OFF-CHAIN.
-When the channel is closed, the resulting changes in each user's balances are pushed to Solana.

 Below is a diagram of the SVM API.